Directory

 Human Resources

-Kathleen Cannon is the director of human resources.
-Kathleen joined UWS in 2013 coming from a start up into the academic world.
-She has a bachelor’s degree in business administration…
+Kathleen Cannon is the AVP of human resources.
+Kathleen joined UWS in 2013 coming from a start-up into the academic world.
+She has a bachelor’s degree in business administration from…

 Leeja Carter